JamHil12/Formula1_Strategy_Model/README.md

 # Formula 1 Strategy Model
-### *Developer: Jamie Hilton*
+### *Developer: Jamie Hilton (user JamHil12)*
-This was a 'weekend project' done in Jamie Hilton's spare time, to devise a simple model using Python to try to optimise a Formula 1 race strategy.
+This was a 'weekend project' done in JamHil12's spare time, to devise a simple model using Python to try to optimise a Formula 1 race strategy.

 ## Acknowledgements
 This project relies on the historial F1 datasets that are publically available via the Ergast API - for documentation please refer to http://ergast.com/mrd/. \